 “The biggest problem is me finding the time to balance the kids needs alongside the needs of the animals.
 If someone is having a meltdown at milking time, it’s kind of a time crunch.
 Usually bringing the child along with me to spend some one on one time while I work helps calm them down.

 “Really look at what your child’s strengths are and find ways that they can feel included and be a part of the work, but still excel at the same time.
-They may not want to be involved in certain chores, but by including them in the things they are interested in you can really use homesteading to strengthen your relationship instead of just another list of chores and time commitments.”
+They may not want to be involved in certain chores.
+However, by including them in the things they are interested in you can really use homesteading to strengthen your relationship.
+Instead of just having another list of chores and time commitments.”

 As Tammy points out, sometimes an autistic child will only focus on the first or last thing you say, missing all that’s in between.

-The blessing of these chores, though, is that they’re often physically demanding and don’t require a lot of complicated verbal interaction.
+- The blessing of these chores is that they’re often physically demanding and don’t require a lot of complicated verbal interaction.